iamthejahid/iamthejahid/README.md

 #### Bio

-- 🏢 I'm currently working at **Caretutors.com** as a  Mobile application developer.
 - ⚙️ I use daily: `.dart`.
 - 🌍 I'm mostly active within the **Flutter Community**
 - 🌱 Learning all about **Android, swift and dart**